DevPossible/PoshLLM/README.md

 ## ❓ FAQ

 ### Q: Can I use models other than Ollama?
-A: Currently, PoshLLM is designed for Ollama.
-Support for other LLM systems (OpenAI, Azure OpenAI, etc.) may be added in future versions.
+A: Yes!
+PoshLLM now supports both Ollama and ClaudeCode CLI.
+Support for additional LLM systems (OpenAI, Azure OpenAI, etc.) may be added in future versions.

 ### Q: Is my data sent to the cloud?
 A: When using Ollama, PoshLLM connects to your Ollama instance.
 All processing happens on your instance.